ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/optional-chain.md

 ## Espree AST for `obj?.foo.bar`

-The ASt produced by Babel.js is different from the one produced by Espree.
+Curiously the ASt produced by Babel.js is different from the one produced by Espree.
 The `OptionalMemberExpression` node is not present in the Espree AST.
 Instead, the `ChainExpression` node is used to represent the optional chaining operation.
+It appears a `ChainExpression` node followed by the inners `MemberExpression` nodes.

 `➜  babel-learning git:(main) ✗ compast -lp 'obj?.foo.bar'`